TiagoMA90/RockPaperScissors/README.md

 The game follows the basic rules of Rock, Paper, Scissors, where one beats one another or draws against each other.
 For each round, the User or Com(puter) deals their hands by clicking the buttons: Rock, Paper or Scissors.
 Based on the outcome, the score will be either incremented by one (+1), or drawn by zero (0).
-The game also offers the the possibility to reset the score by zero, by clicking the Reset Button.
+The game also offers the possibility to reset the score by zero, by clicking the Reset Button.

 - The hands functionality is defined by the buttons class ".press" that make use of the addEventListener("click") that targets the Id of the hands in the DOM
 This event acts as a switch for the core functionality of the game.
 It calls both the functions comAI() and resultsByHand(), in parallel to the Users click.